20 Beach Vacation Spots Where Time Stands Still

 Georgia's oldest city, Savannah, boasts one of the country's largest National Historic Landmark districts.
 Highlights include the Cathedral of St. John the Baptist, several historic homes and estates, and countless squares filled with monuments and oaks dripping with Spanish moss.
 Nearby Tybee Island has three public beaches where visitors can enjoy the Atlantic surf.

 The rocky shore and cold water off Mackinac may put off all but the hardiest water lovers, but this car-free island has irresistible historic charm.
-Get around the historic downtown by bike or horse-drawn carriage, explore the revolutionary-era Fort Mackinac, and gawk at the classically elegant Grand Hotel, which opened in 1887.
+Get around the historic downtown by bike or horse-drawn carriage (no cars allowed), explore the revolutionary-era Fort Mackinac, and gawk at the classically elegant Grand Hotel, which opened in 1887.

 One of North Carolina's oldest towns, Beaufort combines the beauty and beaches of the Outer Banks with a dose of historic charm.
 The Beaufort Historic Site showcases several notable buildings, the oldest of which dates to 1732.
 Check out the artifacts at the North Carolina Maritime Museum, and take a ferry to the iconic Cape Lookout Lighthouse and National Seashore.